nyejames/beanstalk/README.md

 The built-in hot-reloading development server can be used to see changes in real time.

-The compiler itself is written in Rust, and uses as few dependencies as possible to keep it fast and secure.
+The compiler itself is written in Rust, and uses as few dependencies as possible to keep it fast and reliable.

-### Modern Language Design
-The code itself outside of scenes takes inspiration from the best of new programming language ideas, while focusing in on being extremely simple, concise and batteries-included.

 *Design Goals*
-- Simple but powerful type system that helps avoid bugs without getting in the way of productivity
+- Simple but powerful static type system that helps avoid bugs without getting in the way of productivity
-- Errors as values with extremely concise error handling syntax
 - Low symbol noise, intuitive keywords
-- Easy to learn for beginners and experienced programmers
+- Easy to learn
-- No weird syntax or design inconsistencies, everything should make sense and be intuitive in what it's doing under the hood
+- No weird syntax, everything should be consistent or intuitive
+- Fast compile times

 ### Technologies currently used in the compiler
-- [Pico CSS](https://picocss.com/) for the default CSS styling reset
+- [Pico CSS](https://picocss.com/) for the default CSS styling reset (will be replaced with a custom system in the future)

 <br>